 Think about the first things we do when we get home from work after a long day.

-- We kick our shoes off at the door.
+- We kick off our shoes at the door.

-- We throw our bags down on the table or couch.
+- We throw down our bags on the table or couch.

-- We breathe a deep sigh and think, finally I’m home and I can be myself.
+- We breathe a deep sigh and think, finally, I’m home and I can be myself.

-And alongside that trust can also come big emotions that have been pent up all day.
+Alongside that trust can also come big emotions that have been pent up all day.
 Frustration, anxiety or even not feeling well can play a factor in how a child reacts when they get home.